keithbuhler/keithbuhler.github.io/teach/PHL-293-S2016-Syllabus.md

 **Office Hours:** Tues 3-4, Kinlaw Library by Lewis Corner.

 ### Course Description:
 For many people, ‘virtue’ is an obsolete term.
-Yet in the last 60 years, philosophers have revived an interest in virtue ethics (Cf. Rosalind Hursthouse, *On Virtue Ethics*).
+Yet in the last 60 years, philosophers have revived interest in virtue ethics (Cf. Rosalind Hursthouse, *On Virtue Ethics*).
 But wisdom is widely counted as a virtue.
 (Plato, *Republic*).
 So some modern philosophers have discussed moral *and* intellectual virtues (Cf. Linda Zagzebski, *Virtues of the Mind*).

 Wisdom and virtue, far from being old-fashioned terms, are immortal.
 Some of the oldest surviving pieces of human civilization are books of wisdom (*Instructions to Shuruppak*, Job); one of the seven or so Biblical genres is wisdom literature; Luke says that Jesus grew in wisdom and stature (2:52).
 Historically, philosophers have been closely associated with wisdom — after all, ‘philosophy’ is an English transliteration of the Greek term philosophia which means, roughly, love of wisdom.
 The revival of interest in virtue and wisdom seems a happy fact, since Biblically, we are commanded to “add to our faith virtue” (2 Pet 1).